top of page

 Boom pumps have a remote-controlled robotic arm with a hose attached.
 The operator can move the arm wherever it needs to go and dispense large volumes of concrete quickly and accurately.
 Boom pumps are wonderful for moving large amounts of concrete vertically.

-Another perk of a boom pump is that the truck stays stationary during the entire pour, making for smooth traffic flow on busy job sites.
+Another perk of a boom pump is that the truck remains stationary during the entire pour, resulting in smooth traffic flow on busy job sites.

 Line pumps